marcelorl/ai-frontend-generator/README.md

  - Docker and Nginx Integration: The generated applications are containerized using Docker and served with Nginx for efficient deployment.

 ## Technologies Used
- - Groq: For natural language understanding and processing.
+ - Open API: For natural language understanding and processing.
  - Streamlit: To provide an interactive interface for the generator.
  - Python: The core programming language used for the generator's logic.
  - Docker: To containerize the generated applications.